Sam-Armstrong/DocPilot/README.md

 # DocPilot - GitHub Bot for Automatic Docstring Generation
 <p align="center"><img class="only-dark" width="35%" height="25%" src="https://github.com/Sam-Armstrong/DocPilot/blob/main/data/logo.png#gh-dark-mode-only"/></p>

-## Overview
+## Overview 📚

 This GitHub bot is designed to streamline the process of creating and maintaining docstrings for your functions.
 By integrating the Claude API, this bot can automatically generate informative and well-structured docstrings for your functions.
 Documentation is a critical aspect of code development, and this bot aims to make it easier for developers to keep their codebase well-documented.

-## Features
+## Features 🚀

-Automatic generation of docstrings for Python functions.
+Automatic generation of docstrings for Python functions/classes.
 Utilizes the Claude API to provide detailed and meaningful docstrings.
 Customizable templates and style options for generated docstrings.
 Integration with GitHub actions for continuous documentation improvement.